yeokm1/retro-configs/tweener-pc/README.md

 <img src="photos/tweener-some-cards.jpg" width="500">

 AWE64 and Resound OPL3.
-USB Header and Wake-on-LAN cables are used.
+CD-In, USB Header and Wake-on-LAN cables are used.

 ## Specifications